-There are no new IFRS standards, amendments to standards or interpretations that are mandatory for the financial year beginning on April 1, 2021, that are relevant to the Group or that have had any material impact in the year to March 31, 2022.
+There are no new IFRS standards, amendments to standards or interpretations that are mandatory for the financial year beginning on April 1, 2021 and April 1, 2022, that are relevant to the Group or that have had any material impact in the year to March 31, 2022 or the six months to September 30, 2022.
 New standards, amendments to standards and interpretations that are not yet effective, have been deemed by the Group as currently not relevant, and not likely to have a material impact on the Group, and hence are not listed here.